 As an alternative to Oystershell grit, you can bake crushed egg shells in the oven for 5 to 10 minutes until they are crisp.

-You can buy galvanised grit hoppers, however a plant pot burried in the ground with a peg in the bottom to hold it down will do a good enough job as a grit hopper if you're on a budget.
+You can buy galvanised grit hoppers, like the one shown here, however a cheaper solution is a plant pot buried in the ground will do a good enough job as a grit hopper if you’re on a budget.
 As long as it can drain freely, it can stand out in the wet unlike poultry food.
+A peg in the bottom to hold it down stops it from being tipped out everywhere.